Chukwuma999/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 > doctests, unit tests

 ### Description of what each file shows:
-* tests ---------- folder holds all tests and edge case checking

 * Files that start with:
 0. function adds two integers
 2. function divides all matrix elements